-From column 2 of the above table, it can be seen that class 1 sees the same blocking under both models.
+From column 2 of the above table, it can be seen that class 1 sees exactly the same blocking under both BCMs.
 This should be obvious since both allocate up to 6 simultaneous LSPs for use by class 1 only.
-Slightly better results are obtained from the Russian Dolls model, as shown by the last two columns in Table 1.
-This comes about because the cascaded bandwidth separation in the Russian Dolls design effectively gives class 3 some form of protection from being preempted by higher-priority classes.
+Slightly better results are obtained from RDM, as shown by the last two columns in Table 1.
+This comes about because the cascaded bandwidth separation in RDM effectively gives class 3 some form of protection from being preempted by higher-priority classes.

-Also, note that PP2 is zero in this particular case, simply because the bandwidth constraints for the maximum allocation model happen to have been chosen in such a way that class 1 never has to preempt class 2 for any of the bandwidth that class 1 needs.
+Also, note that PP2 is zero in this particular case, simply because the BCs for MAM happen to have been chosen in such a way that class 1 never has to preempt class 2 for any of the bandwidth that class 1 needs.
 (This is because class 1 can, in the worst case, get all the bandwidth it needs simply by preempting class 3 alone.)
 In general, this will not be the case.

-It is interesting to compare these results with that for the case of a single class.
+It is interesting to compare these results with those for the case of a single class.
 Based on the Erlang loss formula, a capacity of 15 servers can support an offered load of 10 erlangs with a blocking probability of 0.0364969.
-Whereas the total load for the 3-class model is less with 2.7 + 3.5 + 3.5 = 9.7 erlangs, the probabilities of blocking/preemption are higher.
+Whereas the total load for the 3-class BCM is less with 2.7 + 3.5 + 3.5 = 9.7 erlangs, the probabilities of blocking/preemption are higher.
 Thus, there is some loss of efficiency due to the link bandwidth being partitioned to accommodate for different traffic classes, thereby resulting in less sharing.
 This aspect will be examined in more details later in the section on Complete Sharing.